Unity-Technologies/ml-agents/ml-agents/README.md

     - `<environment-name>` __(Optional)__ is the path to the Unity executable you want		to train. __Note:__ If this argument is not passed, the training will be made through the editor.

-For more information on how to create and train a Unity Environment, you can follow the [Basic Guide](../docs/Basic-Guide.md)
+For more detailled documentation, check out the [ML-Agents toolkit documentation.](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Readme.md)